 Prayer is always the starting point.
 Pray for friends, family, and neighbors who do not know Jesus yet.

-Support others who are involved to the harvest.
-People like your pastor, missionaries and others who you are acquainted with.
+Support others involved in the harvest.
+People like your pastor, missionaries and other acquaints.
 Live your testimony!
 Talk about your relationship with the Lord!
 If you never plant the seeds, you will never have a garden!

 Unashamedly live the tough truths of the gospel.
 This is a post you can read that is related to this subject.
 We must be willing to live a consistent Christian life.